RobJellinghaus/NowSound/README.md

 NowSound is implemented using the amazing [cppwinnrt](https://github.com/Microsoft/cppwinrt) library, which makes Windows component-based programming more pleasant than I ever thought C++ could be.
 I used Kenny Kerr's great [examples](https://github.com/kennykerr/cppwinrt) as a starting point.
-The most impressive thing about C++/WinRT is how incredibly easy it makes multi-threaded concurrent programming -- using the co_await expression in C++ is literally as easy as C#.
+The most impressive thing about C++/WinRT is its concurrency support -- using the co_await expression in C++ is literally as easy as the await expression in C#.

 *Note as of March 2018:* The cppwinrt libraries are present only in Windows Insider preview builds of Windows, so if you are not ready to install such a build, you will not be able to build